 So, Christmas is just around the corner, and retailers and service providers are preparing for the busiest time of the year.
-With online sales set to challenge traditional retailers, businesses that offer superior customer service via efficient delivery stand to benefit the most.
+With online sales set to challenge traditional retailers, businesses that offer superior customer service via efficient delivery services stand to benefit the most.

 Customers rely on goods arriving on time for Christmas and can be highly unforgiving of delays.
 Small business owners who manage their own deliveries simply cannot risk downtime on their travels and need to think a few steps ahead so they don’t let down their customers.